 Q: What are some of your aesthetic influences and techniques?

 Drawing on the theories of Bertolt Brecht, my goal is to “make the familiar strange”—to portray an iconic figure of American history in a way that provokes the audience to fresh thought, insight, and evaluation.
-To do this, my play draws on Brechtian techniques of verfremdungseffekt, or alienation effect.
-These include having Thomas Jefferson portrayed by a woman, non-realistic staging that splits Jefferson into his “public” and “private” personae, and a range of songs and music that metaphorically enlarges a single setting to suggest the three continents from which the play’s issues arise: Europe, Africa, and America.
+Tactics used to achieve this include having Thomas Jefferson portrayed by a woman, non-realistic staging that splits Jefferson into his “public” and “private” personae, and a range of songs and music that metaphorically enlarges a single setting to suggest the three continents from which the play’s issues arise: Europe, Africa, and America.

 Q: What kind of impact—artistic, intellectual, communal, civic, social, etc.—do you hope the play will have?

 The Shackles of Liberty is rich in ideas about race, feminism, family, religion, politics, power, and historical change.
 In the same spirit as Broadway’s Hamilton, it delivers a healing message about the meaning of America.
 To me, the story of Thomas Jefferson and Sally Hemings is a kind of American creation myth.
 By delving into the heart of their story, I hope to encourage audiences to think of themselves as their descendants, regardless of their race, ethnicity, or ancestry.
 Perhaps, by “making the familiar strange,” I can also make the strange familiar—to help release us from the otherizing that now rends American culture and society.